RoboticsCosmos/controller_architecture/README.md

 ## OS
-- The code is tested on Ubuntu 20 and 22 versions.
+- The code is tested on 22

 ## Dependencies:
 - rdflib